 - Add chopped cashew nuts and fry for few seconds.

-- Add shredded coconut meat and saute for 1-2 minutes.
+- Then add shredded coconut meat and saute for 1-2 minutes.

 - Add coconut sugar into the pan and saute until the sugar melts away.